SassConf/sassconf.github.io/blog/posts/welcome-elyse-holladay.md

 #### What's your favorite SassConf memory?

 Can it be the one where Claudina and I decided over a bottle of wine to have SassConf in Austin?
-Drunk on power!

 Seriously though, I think I'm gonna have to go with the moment before the panel in 2013 when I was alone in the theater and my name was on screen.